horlami228/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 [6-stop_me_if_you_can](./6-stop_me_if_you_can): Used to kill the process using pkill command

 [7-highlander](./7-highlander): A process that is not killable by using the trap command

+[8-beheaded_process](./8-beheaded_process): Forecfully killing a process by sending a SIGKILL signal of -9